atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 correct_message='Correct!
 The default join type is an inner join so you could use INNER JOIN or JOIN'></sqlbox>

+Join the Artist and the Album table with an left join in the SQL box below:

+<sqlbox

+answer="SELECT * FROM artists LEFT JOIN albums ON albums.artist_id = artists.id"

+hint='Try using LEFT JOIN'

+correct_message='Correct!
+We can simply replace inner with outer to perform this type of join.'></sqlbox>

 Join the Artist and the Album table with an outer join in the SQL box below:

 <sqlbox